-Ubuntu MATE Linux is an official "flavor" of Ubuntu, pronounced oŏ'boŏntoō.
-Ubuntu MATE comes pre-installed with MATE, one of many desktop environments available for use with Linux.
+Started as a community-developed project, Ubuntu MATE takes the Ubuntu base operating system and adds the MATE Desktop.
+MATE is one of many desktop environments available for use with Linux.
 The name "MATE" is pronounced Ma-Tay and comes from the name of the yerba maté plant, native to South America.
 In keeping with the South American theme, you'll notice that many of the applications provided along with MATE have Spanish sounding names like Pluma and Caja.
-For a basic introduction to Ubuntu MATE, including how to obtain and install your own copy of the software, see my previous publication, "Ubuntu MATE: Upgrading from Windows or OSX."